JulFrey/CspStandSegmentation/README.md

 ## Installation

-If you are working on Windows operating systems you will need to install Rtools prior to installation: <https://cran.r-project.org/bin/windows/Rtools/> and on mac Xcode is required.
+If you are working on Windows operating systems, you will need to install Rtools prior to installation: https://cran.r-project.org/bin/windows/Rtools/>.
+On Mac, Xcode is required.

 ```R
 install.packages(c('devtools', 'Rcpp', 'lidR', 'dbscan', 'igraph', 'foreach', 'parallel', 'doParallel','magrittr', 'data.table'))